-6 https://www.cbs.nl/nl-nl/nieuws/2019/11/vertrouwen-in-europa-en-politiek-stijgt childcare subsidies the fundamental principles of the rule of law have been infringed.
+In December 2020, a report10 from a parliamentary committee of inquiry (Commissie-Van Dam) on childcare subsidies was published.
+The committee concludes in the report that in the execution of the childcare subsidies the fundamental principles of the rule of law have been infringed.
 The criticism is not only directed towards the execution on the part of the civil service - specifically tax authority/subsidies - but also towards the legislature and the judiciary.
-Without naming specific individual judgements of the judiciary, the commission finds that for years the administrative division of the judiciary has contributed to the high level of enforcement that did not directly follow from imperative law.
+Without naming specific individual judgements of the judiciary has contributed to the high level of enforcement that did not directly follow from imperative law.
 Hence, in the conclusion of the committee of inquiry the administrative division of the judiciary has disregarded its duty to provide legal protection to individual citizens.